kmyid/Eig-Free-release/readme.md

 ./main.py --run_mode=test
 ```

-You could find our the model which trained by us in the folder model_best.
-You have to move these two files to the dir ./res/logs/
+You could find our the model which trained by us in the folder `./model_best`.
+You have to move these two files to the dir `./res/logs/`.

 P.S.
 I changed the experiment setting, fix the number of matches to be 200 in the training process, for the reason that we found this will give us better result.
-The parameter what we use is $\alpha=10， \beta=5\times 10^{-3}$
+The parameter what we are using is `alpha=10., beta=5.e-3`.